L’Allevamento di Lana Merino in Italia: Tradizione e Innovazione

 Merino sheep farming represents an important source of income for many Italian rural communities.

-Merino wool is in high demand both nationally and internationally, and its production contributes significantly to the local economy.
+Merino wool is highly demanded both nationally and internationally, and its production significantly contributes to the local economy.

-Furthermore, merino sheep breeding promotes the conservation of the rural landscape and biodiversity.
+Moreover, merino sheep farming promotes the conservation of rural landscapes and biodiversity.

 Innovation and Technology